keboola/snowflake-transformation/README.md

 ## Development

-Clone this repository and init the workspace with following command:
+Clone this repository and initialize the workspace with the following commands:

 ```
 git clone https://github.com/keboola/snowflake-transformation